The Orlando Magic lost to the Portland Trail Blazers 128-114 at home Wednesday, falling to 2-3 on the season.

 “The biggest thing tonight was the defense.
-There’s two things you have to do to be able to win in this league, and that’s control the ball somewhat, even against the great players,” Clifford said.
+There are two things you have to do to be able to win in this league, and that controls the ball somewhat, even against the great players,” Clifford said.

 “We were a little too far off the body,” said Gordon.